 Bringing about CHANGE through music

 Music has an impact on so many facets of a child’s development and cognitive functions, particularly the development of language and reading skills.
 Share the Warmth believes in the power of music to foster a child’s overall development and success.
+Our creative program welcomes over 200 neighbourhood children.

 About El Sistema